 • Molly Barth (University of Oregon, former eighth blackbird)

-Alexandra currently plays on a regular basis with the Opera Australia Orchestra, having performed for many different operas and ballets since 2008, including Handa Opera on Sydney Harbour.
-As flautist with the Adelaide-based Kegelstatt Ensemble for the past 10 years, she has had the honour of performing a great deal of the flute’s chamber music repertoire – for the Elder Conservatorium of Music’s Lunchtime Concert Series, Pilgrim Church concert series and at the Melbourne Recital Centre.
+Alexandra currently plays on a regular basis with the Opera Australia Orchestra, having performed many different operas and ballets over the last 11 years, including Handa Opera on Sydney Harbour.
+As flautist with the Adelaide-based Kegelstatt Ensemble for the past 12 years, she has been fortunate to perform a great deal of the flute’s chamber music repertoire for the Elder Conservatorium of Music’s Lunchtime Concert Series, the Pilgrim Church concert series and at the Melbourne Recital Centre’s Primrose Potter Salon.

-She teaches flute at St Aloysius’ College, Glenaeon Rudolf Steiner School, Birchgrove Public School, and Neutral Bay Public School.
+She teaches flute at St Aloysius’ College, Glenaeon Rudolf Steiner School and Neutral Bay Public School.